 Article: The Station Charge System: Transparent, Clear and Stable

-The resulting charges were reviewed by the Federal Network Agency and approved in accordance with Section 33 of the ERegG.
+The resulting charges are reviewed by the Federal Network Agency and approved in accordance with Section 33 of the ERegG.
 The ban against discrimination under railway law and Section 33 (2) of the ERegG prohibit charges other than the approved charges from being arranged.

 Calculating station charges for local rail passenger transport services